beaujeant/beaujeant.github.io/AppSec101/programming.md

 }
 ```

-As you can see, the condition of the `for` loop is split in 3 parts (separated with semi-colon):
+As you can see, the condition of the `for` loop is split into 3 parts (separated with semi-colons):

 * Declaration and assignment of the variable: `int i = 0`
 * Condition to match in order to continue the loop: `i < 100`